Frequently Asked Questions About Financial Aid

 What happens if I have to quit school because of personal or other reasons?
 Will I be eligible for aid the following semester?
 Will I have to pay my financial aid back?

 You will be checked for Satisfactory Academic Progress (SAP).
-All courses taken at Wiregrass Georgia Tech will be considered in the GPA and/or percentage of classes completed in computing your eligibility for continuing on financial aid.
+All courses taken at WGTC will be considered in the GPA and/or percentage of classes completed in computing your eligibility for remaining in good standing with financial aid.
 If your SAP status results in financial aid suspension you will have to pay out of pocket until you have met the required standards.
 You have the right to appeal your financial aid suspension.
 Only extraordinary or extenuating circumstances that can be properly documented will be accepted.
 Failure to "show-up" for classes will not be accepted as extraordinary or extenuating circumstances.

 Will financial aid pay for audit or exempt classes?